jomettler/SaladFork-Experimental/QuadAB/README.md

-# Quad AB Drives for the SaladFork
+# QuAB - Quad AB Drives for the SaladFork
 Note that the XY Joints are basically mirrored compared to the orignal ones.
 They require the same build parts.The Idlers from the original tensioners are needed for the modificated drive mounts in the back.

 ![SF_QUAB.png](./img/SF_QUAB.png)